oroinc/documentation/user_guide/activities_cases.rst

 - All the cases can be viewed from the Cases grid.

-- All the cases assigned to a specific user (The "Assigned to" field is not empty) are displayed and can be reached from the "Cases" grid in the "Additional Information" section on the View page of the user record.
+- All the cases assigned to a specific user (cases, for which the "Assigned to" field is not empty) are displayed in and can be reached from the "Cases" grid in the "Additional Information" section on the View page of the user record.

 .. image:: ./img/activities/case_view_user.png

-- All the cases assigned to a specific contact (The "Related Contact" field is not empty) are displayed and can be reached from the "Cases" grid in the "Additional Information" section on the View page of the contact record.
+- All the cases assigned to a specific contact (cases, for which the  "Related Contact" field is not empty) are displayed in and can be reached from the "Cases" grid in the "Additional Information" section on the View page of the contact record.

 .. image:: ./img/activities/case_view_contact.png

-- All the cases assigned to a specific account (The "Related Account" field is not empty) are displayed and can be reached from the "Cases" grid in the "Additional Information" section on the View page of the account record.
+- All the cases assigned to a specific account (cases, for which the "Related Account" field is not empty) are displayed and can be reached from the "Cases" grid in the "Additional Information" section on the View page of the account record.

 .. image:: ./img/activities/case_view_account.png